 A Congressional effort to repeal CSAPR failed on a bipartisan vote in November 2011.

 On December 30, 2011, the DC Circuit Court ordered a stay of CASPR and ordered that CAIR be implemented until judicial review of CASPR was complete.
 On August 21, 2012, the same court ultimately vacated CSAPR and ordered that CAIR be continued to be implemented until the rule is rewritten.
-The Administration announced a request for a rehearing of this ruling on October 5, 2012.
+The Administration requested a rehearing of this ruling on October 5, 2012, but the U.S. Court of Appeals for DC denied the request.
+The administration petition the Supreme Court to review the Court’s ruling.
+On June 24, 2013, the Supreme Court announced they’ll review the lower court’s ruling.

 Read more from EPA on the CSAPR.